 The law in

-So, the court must consider the child’s preference, but how much weight the court gives a child’s preference depends on the specific circumstances.
+So, the court may consider the child’s preference, but how much weight the court gives a child’s preference depends on the specific circumstances.

 The Family Court has the ability to order that one parent shall have custody of a child until that child is 18.
 However, generally speaking, greater weight is given to the child’s preference the older the child is.
 For example, it is somewhat obvious very little weight should be given to that of a six-year-old.
 Most would agree that a six-year-old lacks the maturity to make informed decisions as to what is in his best interest.
 It is in the best interest of a child that age to have a well-balanced dinner; however, if you explain this to the child and asked him if instead he would like to eat ice cream for dinner, you would be hard pressed to find the child who did not choose the ice cream.